 Earning the RPA proves to employers that you have the applied technical and soft skills needed to make you a valuable asset in the workplace.

-RPAs in professional practice will have recognition from business owners and shareholders of SME.
+RPAs in professional practice will have recognition from business owners and shareholders of SMEs.

 4.What are the RPA fees?
 What benefits are covered under the RPA fees?

-Students taking RPA prerequisite courses offered by the Community Colleges i.e. Sheridan College pay course fees to the college.
+Students taking RPA prerequisite courses offered by the Community Colleges i.e. Sheridan College and Universities pay course fees to the college.

-Students will pay $ 120.00 plus HST annual membership fee, a fee for RPA Mandatory Professional Examination offered by the SPAC is $450.00 plus HST per subject and Mandatory MPE review session is $500.00 plus HST.
+Students will pay $ 150.00 plus HST annual membership fee, a fee for RPA Mandatory Professional Examination offered by the SPAC is $250.00 plus HST per subject and Mandatory MPE review session is $500.00 plus HST.
 There is also a $25.00 Course Exemption fee per subject for prerequisite courses.

 5. What is the difference between the CPA and RPA designation?

 Chartered Professional Accountant designation is awarded by CPA Ontario to qualified accountants.
 To obtain the CPA designation students must have a university degree and go through the expensive training and examination process.
-The only difference is that CPA grants LPA (License Public Accountant) required to sign the Audited or Review Engagement Reports.
+The only difference is that CPA grants LPA (License Public Accountant) certification required to sign the Audited or Review Engagement Reports.
 Please note, every LPA must be a CPA but every CPA is not an LPA.

 Registered Professional Accountant designation offered by The Society of Professional Accountants of Canada.
-For the RPA designation, students don’t need to have a university degree.
-RPA provides accounting knowledge through its comprehensive prerequisite courses offered by community colleges after completing prerequisite courses student writes competency exam (Mandatory Professional Exam) to obtain RPA designation.
+Presently, for the RPA designation, students don’t need to have a university degree.
+RPA provides accounting knowledge through its relevant and comprehensive prerequisite courses offered by community colleges after completing prerequisite courses student writes competency exam (Mandatory Professional Exam) to obtain RPA designation.
 An RPA can do any job that a CPA can do except Audit and Review Engagements.
 The Society of Professionals Accountants of Canada follows a firm policy of inclusiveness and recognizes diversity for RPA and APA designations.